 Anyone who has done whiskey tours in Scotland will feel transported: this is the only distillery in Kentucky making Bourbon using traditional copper pot stills.
 The quiet serenity belies the big-money commerce involved: Woodford Reserve is one of the finest bourbons on the market and 750 ml bottles usually retail for around $30.
 The tour is $5, but that’s because you can now do a tasting at the end.

 You can compare the taste to Four Roses, which also has a distillery open to the public nearby, visit the home of Wild Turkey, or ride a little further to Frankfort and visit Buffalo Trace.
 In each case you get a good sense of how the whole process works.

 A city that thrives on breeding, bourbon, and betting may not look, on paper, like the best place for a family vacation.
-But in Kentucky, where Bourbon County is a “dry county” and Christian County is “wet,” you have to dig into the limestone to find the real story.
+You have to dig into the limestone to find the real story.